 - Weight loss

-- Middle-aged to older cats (as they are more likely to have underlying health problems)
+- Middle-aged to older cats (as they are more likely to have underlying health issues)

 - Obese cats (who can’t groom their hind end or perineal region)

-- Metabolic disease that causes your cat to lose too much water (e.g., chronic kidney disease, hyperthyroidism, diabetes, etc.) and become dehydrated – which is why water intake is so important as your cat ages!
+- A metabolic disease that causes your cat to lose too much water and become dehydrated.
+This includes chronic kidney disease, hyperthyroidism, diabetes, and so on.

 - Pain from arthritis